-So: who are the sexiest separatists, not just in the world today, but in history?
-Today I’ll offer my list of the twenty-one (21) hottest separatists, secessionists, and anti-colonial rebels, both male and female (including one transgender person)—and no, none of them are from the Philippines’ Moro Islamic Liberation Front (a.k.a.
+So: who are the hottest separatists, living or dead?
+Today I’ll offer my list of the twenty-one (21) sexiest separatists, secessionists, and anti-colonial rebels, both male and female (including one transgender person)—and no, none of them are from the Philippines’ Moro Islamic Liberation Front (a.k.a.
 MILF).

 It’s so hard to choose one—or even the top five—sexiest separatist, so don’t take this list as a firm—ahem—ranking.
 But I have attempted to cluster the very hottest of them near the bottom (low-numbered) part of the list.
 And I do think my choice for no. 1 is probably the hottest.

 And why 21?
 Because I already had a list of 20, and then remembered la Tigresa, that’s why ...

 Tell me which of these you think is the hottest.
 I’ll follow up with the results—and maybe even narrow it down to twelve for a published calendar (with maps and flags, of course).

 Don’t worry: we’ll get to more recent ones, with photos of the actual people, but first let’s start in antiquity.
 Xena the Warrior Princess, eat your heart out.
 Zenobia—a direct descendant of Cleopatra and of Dido (of Aeneid fame)—was Queen of Palmyra (today’s Syria) in the third century A.D., taking over from her assassinated husband and son.
 She almost single-handedly chased the Roman Empire out of Syria and of Egypt as well and was a major force in returning the Levant to local rule during this period.
 She is the subject of five different operas (hence the image above), and even makes an appearance in Chaucer’s Monk’s Tale.
 And if that isn’t sexy, I don’t know what is.